bow-swift/bow/README.md

 ## Contributing

-If you want to contribute to this library, you can check the [Issues](https://github.com/arrow-kt/bow/issues) to see some of the pending task.
+If you want to contribute to this library, you can check the [Issues](https://github.com/arrow-kt/bow/issues) to see some of the pending tasks.

 ### How to run the project

-If you don't have carthage, install it first:
+If you don't have Carthage, install it first:

 `brew install carthage`